 8. Gaping holes in basic research

 Poor understanding of fatigue and cognitive issues (“brain fog”) remains a critical unaddressed challenge.
-These disabling, and sometimes debilitating symptoms are experienced by the majority of patients.
+These disabling, and sometimes debilitating symptoms are experienced by a large majority of patients.
 Clinical medicine has few tools to assess or treat fatigue and “brain fog.”
-These symptoms have a major impact on employment status, daily activities, social connections and overall quality of life.
-(22, 25, 26, 27)
+These symptoms have a major impact on employment status, daily activities, social connections and overall quality of life (22, 25, 26, 27).

 A major incentive for clinicians to diagnose diseases in a timely manner is the standard of practice in the community.
 The importance of timely Sjogren’s diagnosis is not generally understood by clinicians.